s-soroosh/configme/README.md

     intervalSeconds: 10
 ```

 The example above will call the url https://jsonplaceholder.typicode.com/todos every 10 seconds and update the ConfigMap called `todos-config` in namespace `test-configme`.

+### What if the endpoint is secured

+If you are interested to load the config from a secured endpoint... it is possible :tada: